Azure-Samples/java-on-azure-examples/containerapp/create-manual-job/README.md

 ```

 <!-- workflow.run()

 if [[ -z $ACA_JOB_NAME ]]; then
   export ACA_JOB_NAME=aca-job-$RANDOM
   sleep 60
 fi

 -->

-To create the manual job use the command lines below.
+To create the manual job use the command line below to create the job.

 ```shell
   az containerapp job create \